FEATURING THE SOCCER GRANNIES

 Initial donations collected will go towards arranging soccer kit for the grannies, travel to and from different villages across South Africa including International Invitations and to enable friendly tournaments and subsistence on the days of soccer games.

-Any additional donations received will go towards creating a series of micro-docs capturing the growth of the soccer grannies movement either by sending them to the FIFA World Cup 2018 and/or towards the establishment of Africa Grannies Cup.
+Any additional donations received will go towards creating a series of micro-docs capturing the growth of the soccer grannies movement and towards the establishment of Africa Grannies Cup.
 Alongside providing the grannies with a once in a lifetime opportunity the widespread release of micro-docs on popular social media sites will be used to showcase the grannies as the soccer super stars & role models they are, and to inspire and uplift more women globally to come alive and start kicking.

 Filmed in the heart of Limpopo, the award-winning documentary Alive & Kicking: The Soccer Grannies of South Africa follows the women of the “Vakhegula Vakhegula” team as they lace up their soccer boots and start kicking their way through years of prejudice.
 Under the devoted instruction of Coach Jack these grannies play some serious soccer.
 Fueled by the camaraderie of the team they then break into laughter & traditional song as they wage a singular fight for a decent life, true health and a snatch at joy in a brutal world.